evkx/evkx.github.io/content/technology/charging/dcfastcharging/_index.md

 ## Route planning with charging

 Most EVs offer route planning functionality that include DC Fast charging stops if needed to reach destination.
+This is part of the [Navigation system](../../infotainment/navigation/)

 Typical you would see the expected arrival charge level for a charging stations and how much you need to charge to reach the next charing station